 Bryce Canyon National Park is in the USA

 Not technically a canyon, the park’s surreal landscape has been shaped over millions of years by the combined impacts of water, wind and ice, carving out spectacularly coloured natural amphitheatres and distinctive red rock pillars called ‘hoodoos’.
 A dream for the hiking enthusiast, Bryce also boasts an incredibly dark and unpolluted night sky making it a fabulous stargazing destination.

 First settled in the 10th millennium BC, Matera is one of the world’s oldest continuously inhabited cities.
 It’s old town, Sassi di Matera, encompasses a vast complex of cave dwellings carved into the rocky mountainside.
 A place of incredible history, the town was rife with poverty until the late 20th century when it was declared a UNESCO World Heritage site.
 Today many of the ancient caves have been transformed into characterful hotels and restaurants.

-Northern Lights: the best countries to see them are Canada (in this picture), Alaska USA, Finland, Iceland, Norway, Russia, Sweden & Finland
+Northern Lights: the best countries to see them are Canada (in this picture) as well as other countries including: Alaska USA, Finland, Iceland, Norway, Russia, Sweden & Finland

 To see the Aurora Borealis in person, arguably the greatest light show on Earth, is a truly once-in-a-lifetime experience.
 This exquisite natural phenomenon, thought to be the result of solar wind disrupting the Earth’s magnetosphere, illuminates the night sky in a spectacular dancing glow of green, purple, blue and red lights, complete with a scattering of bright stars.